Keyhole cichlid care guide

 Description

+How big do keyhole cichlids get?
+The keyhole cichlid is a relatively small fish compared to some other cichlid species.
 Males can be up to 7-10 cm (4 inches) long, they are a bit larger than females and they have longer rays of dorsal and anal fins; these of adult species reach the end of their tail fin.
-The keyhole cichlid lifespan is 6-8 years.
+Their relatively small size makes them suitable for medium-sized aquariums, and they can be kept with a variety of peaceful fish in a community setup.

 A dark stripe that starts at the dorsal base goes through the fish eye up to the bottom of its gill cover.
 In the center of the body closer to its tail there is a group of dark spots that resemble a keyhole.
 Due to this the fish got its name.